micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 } /* namespace riscv */
 ```

-The board package also includes some metadata, used to automatically configure projects using the board, for example:
+The board xPack also includes some metadata, used to automatically configure projects using the board, for example:

 ```json
 {